nlathia/tweet-destroyer/README.md

 **To allow the Cloud Run service to read the secret**: you need to give the service account that is running the Cloud Run container _Secret Manager Secret Accessor_ permissions, to read the secret.
 You can do this in the Google Cloud Secret Manager console.
 By default, Cloud Run services or jobs [run as the default Compute Engine service account](https://cloud.google.com/run/docs/configuring/service-accounts).

+**To trigger the Cloud Run service with Cloud Scheduler**: you need to give a service account permission to [invoke a cloud run service](https://cloud.google.com/run/docs/triggering/using-scheduler#create-service-account).

 ## Create & deploy a Cloud Run service

 This service was created with the [kettle-cli](https://github.com/operatorai/kettle-cli), which you can install [using brew](https://github.com/nlathia/kettle-cli#installing-with-brew), and then allows you to start from a [template](https://github.com/nlathia/kettle-templates):